 Corns and calluses often develop when your shoes rub against your feet, but any activity that causes extra pressure can also lead to thickened skin.
 The experienced podiatrists at Los Angeles Institute of Foot and Ankle Surgery evaluate your feet, determine if foot deformities or gait problems contribute to the problem, and provide the treatment you need to relieve the pain.
-If you need help with corns or calluses, call the office in Burbank, Northridge, or Santa Clarita, California, or book an appointment online today!
+If you need help with corns or calluses, call the office in Burbank, Northridge, or Santa Clarita, California, or book an appointment online today!request an appointment

 Corn and calluses are thickened patches of skin that develop when something repeatedly rubs against or places pressure on your foot.
 Your skin builds up extra layers, gradually thickening to protect it from the irritation.

 Calluses typically appear on the bottom of your feet, where they create a flat, widespread area of thickened skin.
 Corns most often develop on the top of your toes and feet, creating a small, hard lump with a noticeable core.
 Sometimes soft, rubbery corns develop between your toes.

 - Wearing shoes that don’t fit properly

 - Having toe deformities like hammertoes and bunions

 Corns and calluses often develop if you engage in activities that put extra pressure on your feet, such as prolonged standing or running.

 If a corn or callus gets too large or thick, it can become painful or sensitive to pressure or touch.
 Since corns grow deeper into your skin, they’re more likely to cause pain.

 A thick callus can develop painful cracks.
 Though not common, the area may become infected, developing a swollen red area around the corn or callus.